nanocurrency/nano-docs/docs/living-whitepaper/index.md

 --8<-- "contributing-code.md"

 The original whitepaper for Nano was last updated in November 2017, and since then, many improvements to the protocol have been made.
-The current node implementation has received updates every few months on average over 2018 and 2019.[^1] As these updates continue to make the network stronger over time, the static nature of a traditional whitepaper required too much effort to continually update and publish.
+The current node implementation has received updates every few months on average since 2018.[^1] As these updates continue to make the network stronger over time, the static nature of a traditional whitepaper required too much effort to continually update and publish.
 To ensure information about Nano is kept as up-to-date as possible, a new "Living Whitepaper" is being managed through the existing documentation website, which is easier to update and is open source.[^2]

 ## Protocol vs. Node